 Více o knize

-The book explores Adjunct Control in Assamese, an Indo-Aryan language spoken in North India by about 15 million people.
-The author works within the Minimalist Program of syntactic theory.
-Adjunct Control is a relation of co-referentiality between two subjects, one in the matrix clause and one in the adjunct clause of the same structure.
-The relevant adjuncts in Assamese are non-finite clauses commonly known as Conjunctive Participle (CNP) clauses.
-Four types of Adjunct Control are examined: (i) Forward Control, in which only the matrix subject is pronounced; (ii) Backward Control, in which only the subordinate subject is pronounced; (iii) Copy Control, in which both subjects are pronounced; and (iv) Expletive Control, in which case the two control elements are expletives.
-While Forward Control is a cross-linguistically common control pattern, Assamese also allows the other three less common structures.
-The author analyzes Adjunct Control as movement and provides a detailed account of the conditions that drive and constrain each of the four types of control.
-The theoretical implications are highlighted.
-The book is unique both empirically and theoretically.
-It is the first monograph which deals with Assamese generative syntax.
-It is also the first book to explore control structures in a single understudied language in such detail.
-In addition to Assamese, the book provides data from Telugu, Bengali, Konkani, Marathi, Tamil, and Hindi.
+The book investigates Adjunct Control in Assamese, an Indo-Aryan language spoken by around 15 million people in North India, using the Minimalist Program of syntactic theory.
+Adjunct Control refers to the co-referential relationship between subjects in the matrix and adjunct clauses.
+The focus is on non-finite Conjunctive Participle (CNP) clauses in Assamese.
+Four types of Adjunct Control are analyzed: (i) Forward Control, where only the matrix subject is pronounced; (ii) Backward Control, with only the subordinate subject pronounced; (iii) Copy Control, in which both subjects are pronounced; and (iv) Expletive Control, involving expletive control elements.
+While Forward Control is common across languages, Assamese also permits the other three less frequent structures.
+The author treats Adjunct Control as movement and details the conditions influencing each control type.
+The theoretical implications are emphasized.
+This work is both empirically and theoretically distinctive, being the first monograph on Assamese generative syntax and the first to examine control structures in such depth within a single understudied language.
+Additionally, it includes data from Telugu, Bengali, Konkani, Marathi, Tamil, and Hindi.

 Nákup knihy